 Incisive and tenacious, Brandon Vaughn is a dedicated advocate for those who have been injured or lost a loved one due to another party’s negligence.
 Brandon is committed to championing his clients’ interests, understanding the challenges they face, and helping them to secure compensation for their losses.
-He is currently investigating a number of wrongful death matters, including the premature death of a Minnesota woman receiving 24-hour in-home nursing care and the wrongful death of a college athlete as a result of alleged hazing in a national sorority.
+He is currently investigating a number of wrongful death matters, including the premature death of a Minnesota man receiving 24-hour nursing home care and the wrongful death of a college athlete as a result of alleged hazing in a national sorority.

 Brandon’s advocacy in challenging, complex cases earned him recognition from several professional organizations.
 He has been included on Super Lawyers’ “Minnesota Rising Stars” list every year since 2013, and in 2016, he was named an “Up and Coming Attorney” by Minnesota Lawyer.

 In addition to his medical malpractice and personal injury practice, Brandon has provided pro bono representation to clients in the areas of family law and immigration law.
 Brandon currently chairs Robins Kaplan’s Recruiting/Hiring Committee and has also served as co-chair of the firm's Diversity Committee.

 Brandon has taken leadership roles in numerous professional organizations, including Twin Cities Diversity in Practice, the Hennepin County Bar Association, and the Young Lawyers Division of the National Bar Association.
 He was also selected as a fellow for the Leadership Council on Legal Diversity (LCLD).
 Outside of his legal practice, Brandon spends his spare time mentoring youth in the Twin Cities and playing a wide variety of sports including softball, tennis, basketball, and golf.